Hacksore/tauri-release-mode-fullscreen-bug/README.md

 1. clone repo
 1. `pnpm i`
 1. `pnpm tauri dev`
-1. Run any app in fullscreen and all is well
+1. run any app in fullscreen
+1. window will join other workspaces

 ### Reproduce (Release)